eDIMESLab/dermas/README.md

 ## Installation

-First of all ensure that a right Python version is installed (Python >= 3.4 is required). <!-- to check -->
+First of all ensure that a right Python version is installed (Python >= 3.5 is required).
 The [Anaconda/Miniconda](https://www.anaconda.com/) python version is recommended.

 Download the project or the latest release: